-BIOL 318-3 (BC=4) (3-3) 15 weeks Principles of Ecology
+BIOL 318-3 (BC=4)

+(3-0-3) 15 weeks Principles of Ecology

-Ecology is the scientific study of interactions between organisms and their environment in a hierarchy of levels of organization: individuals, populations, communities, and ecosystems.
-The course is designed to provide a comprehensive survey of general concepts that can stand alone or serve as preparation for advanced courses in ecology.
-Laboratory exercises focus on the scientific method, experimental design, critical thinking and scientific writing.
-Prerequisite: BIOL 218.
+The scientific study of interactions between organisms and their environment in a hierarchy of levels of organization: individuals, populations, communities, and ecosystems.
+Provides a comprehensive survey of general concepts that can stand alone or serve as preparation for advanced courses in ecology.
+Labs emphasize collection, analysis, and interpretation of data from ecological experiments and field studies.

-BIOL 399-1.5 (BC=2) (0-1.5) 15 weeks
+BIOL 399-1.5 (BC=2) (0-0-1.5) 15 weeks